lowercasebtw/fabricskyboxes/CODE_OF_CONDUCT.md

-# FabricSkyBoxes Code of Conduct
+# Nuit Code of Conduct

 ## Introduction

-As a contributor or user of FabricSkyBoxes, you are required to abide by this Code of Conduct to ensure a welcoming and respectful environment for everyone involved.
+As a contributor or user of Nuit, you are required to abide by this Code of Conduct to ensure a welcoming and respectful environment for everyone involved.
 The Code of Conduct applies to all interactions and communication related to the mod, including but not limited to forums, GitHub discussions, in-game chat, and social media.

 ## 1. Be Respectful and Inclusive